 All grantees have an important role in carrying out the objectives of the Fulbright Program.
 In addition to their own work, grantees are expected to help foster goodwill and mutual understanding between the United States and Finland.
 Please refer to your Terms of Award to clarify the provisions of your grant, and your obligations and benefits therein.

-Update Your Current Contact Information to the Fulbright Center
+Update Your Current Contact Information to Fulbright Finland

-It is the responsibility of each grantee to notify the Fulbright Center of their contact information and any changes to it.
+It is the responsibility of each grantee to notify Fulbright Finland of their contact information and any changes to it.

-Inform the Fulbright Center of your Finnish bank account and new address and phone-number as soon as you get them.
+Inform Fulbright Finland of your Finnish bank account and new address and phone-number as soon as you get them.
 Bank and Contact Information Form (doc).